If life is going to exist in a Universe of this size, then the one thing it cannot afford to have is a sense of proportion.

 Currently, scientists and engineers communicate with each other using Scientific Notation.

-Scientific notation was never really designed, and the notation it in turn it’arose out of and is unnecessarily complicated.
+Scientific notation was never really designed, and so it’s unnecessarily complicated.
 The magnitude is the most important part of any number, and yet in scientific notation, it’s obscured by a bunch of numeric clutter.
 It’s tucked away at the very end in a smaller font, like a footnote.
 On top of that, it’s difficult to type and speak and read and copy-paste (try it: 3.1 × 109).

 But there is a way to make everything simpler: magnitude notation.
 If we assume the base is 10 (which it always is anyway), and allow the coefficient to become a fractional magnitude, then we’re left with just one number: the magnitude, also called the common logarithm, or log base 10 (log10).